annazarubina/brainheap-back/README.md

-# Brean heap
+# Brain heap

-Main goal of this project is to create application, which will help people to extend there english vocabulary
+The goal of this project is to create an application, which will help people to extend their english vocabulary.

 [![Build Status](https://travis-ci.com/annazarubina/brainheap-back.svg?branch=master)](https://travis-ci.com/annazarubina/brainheap-back)

 **How run it locally**

-All commands must be executed in _{PATH_TO_PROJECT}/brainheap-back/_  path.
+All commands must be executed in _{PATH_TO_PROJECT}/brainheap-back/_ directory.

 **Package**

-Run `gradle build`
+Run `./gradlew build`

-To skip tests add ` -x test` flag.
+To skip tests add `-x test` flag.

 **Start**

 Run `docker-compose up --build -d`

-The app listens port `8080 `.
+The app listens on port `8080 `.

-The database listens port `27017`.
+The database listens on port `27017`.